Anon-Planet/constitution/README.md

 > Our content is licensed under **[Creative Commons Attribution NonCommercial](https://creativecommons.org/licenses/by-nc/3.0/)** to prevent commercial usage.

 ### 1. Anonymity above everything
 Anonymity is necessary to maintain the balance of power, specifically to help journalists, whistleblowers, lawyers, scientists, and victims of oppression.
 Anonymity first, even if that means using non-free and/or proprietary means.
 Security and privacy are second, again, even if using non-free or non-open-source and/or proprietary means.
-The ends justify the means.
+In this sense, the ends may at times justify proprietary means.

 ### 2. Independence
 The Anonymous Planet initiative has no affiliation with the "Anonymous" collective and does not endorse their activities.